South East Queensland’s Sunshine Coast lives up to its name with ease.

 Head up the highway to Nambour and pay a visit to the nostalgia-rich Nambour Museum.
 Those with sharp eyes may pick up the old sugar cane railway tracks that still run through the middle of town.

-The dining scene on the Sunshine Coast has come a very long way in a very short space of time.
+The dining scene on the Sunny Coast has come a very long way in a very short space of time.

 With a huge selection of restaurants, cafes, markets, and even wineries, the most difficult aspect of eating out these days is choosing where to go!

 For caffeine addicts, The Velo Project at Mooloolaba is set away from the esplanade and beach but is worth the short walk.
 It’s one of the best cafes on the coast.
-The Homegrown Cafe in Palmwoods offers a range of gluten-free goodies and meals prepared from locally sourced fresh produce.
+Homegrown Cafe in Palmwoods offers a range of gluten-free goodies and meals prepared from locally sourced fresh produce.
 Nearby Nambour is also getting a name for cool cafes.
-Top options include Brown Sugar, Husk and Honey and the Nambour Social.
+Top options include Brown Sugar, Husk and Honey and Nambour Social.

 For a great chicken parmi served with exceptional views, try the Caloundra Surf Club.
 To spice things up, popular Hathi Indian Restaurant at Alexandra Headland provides a truly authentic Indian culinary experience.

 In and around the newly revamped Ocean Street precinct in Maroochydore, you’ll find lots of lively dining options — including slick and sophisticated Orleans, which serves up Creole-style cuisine.
-The Boat Shed in nearby Cotton Tree offers relaxed waterfront dining, while the Picky Pinata does mouthwatering Mexican.
+The Boat Shed in nearby Cotton Tree offers relaxed waterfront dining, while the Prickly Pinata does mouthwatering Mexican fare.

 When it comes to that staple of coastal holidays — fresh fish and chips — you can’t really go wrong, but try the famous Fisheries on the Spit Mooloolaba.
 The Mooloolaba Seafood Lunch Cruise is good value, and has a licensed bar on board.